skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 # What was your biggest challenge working on `genlau.ml`?

 I didn't know OCaml or Lua when I started out.
 So, this project has been a bit like trying to start translating Dothraki into Klingon after only watching a couple of shows.
 I wouldn't say that I was particularly efficient in making progress, as it is over a year since I started.
 However, I did take pretty good notes on my thought process along the way.
 They outline the challenges that I faced as I uncovered them.
-You can find these now in the commit messages for the Haxe compiler… just look for commits prefixed with "Lua".
+You can find these now in the commit messages for the Haxe compiler… just look for commits prefixed with “Lua”.
 I plan on scraping these and publishing them somewhere.
 I hope they'll help someone else learn!

 The biggest challenge overall has been how limited the Lua target is.
 It lacks boolean operators, integers, and uses a shared convention for arrays and hash tables.
 It indexes from 1, and scopes variables to functions, but does not auto-hoist them.
 It also is incredibly fragmented, having significant incompatibilities between `lua 5.2`, `luajit 5.2`, and `lua 5.3`.
 I'm trying to get `5.2` right (for lua and luajit) before tackling `5.3`.
 So, only `5.2` is supported for now.